senotype_editor

 location hs-ontology API (UBKG API) portion of SenNet organ name lung

 The Senotype Editor is not integrated with these external sites.
-Once the user finds an appropriate identifier or search term, they will need to enter it into the search term of the Select window.
+Once the user finds an appropriate identifier or search term, they can enter the id or term into the search box of the Select window.

 Details for specific external assertions